 NWFA Guidelines Introduction and Notice

-While every effort has been made to produce accurate and generally accepted guidelines, the principles and practices described in this publication are not universal requirements.
-The recommendations in this publication are directed at the North American market in general, and therefore may not necessarily reflect the most accepted industry practices in your geographic area.
-Some installation methods and materials may not be suitable in some geographic areas because of local trade practices, climatic conditions or construction methods.
-All wood flooring installations must conform to local building codes, ordinances, trade practices and climatic conditions.
+While every effort has been made to produce accurate and generally accepted guidelines, the principles and practices described in this publication are not universal requirements and may change.
+The recommendations in these guidelines/methods are directed at the North American market in general, and therefore may not necessarily reflect the most-accepted industry practices in other geographic areas.
+Some installation methods and materials may not be suitable in some geographic areas because of local trade practices, climatic conditions, or construction methods.
+All wood flooring installations must conform to local building codes, ordinances, HOA CC&Rs (Covenants, Conditions and Restrictions), trade practices, and climatic conditions.

-In addition, manufacturers’ recommendations for installation and sand & finish of specific products should always supersede the recommendations contained in this publication.
+In addition, manufacturers’ recommendations for installation of specific products should always supersede the recommendations contained in these guidelines.

-It is recommended that all wood flooring products be installed in accordance with the NWFA Installation Guidelines and all applicable manufacturer guidelines by an NWFACP Certified Installer, NWFA Member, or equivalent.
+It is recommended that all wood flooring products be installed in accordance with the NWFA Installation Guidelines and all applicable manufacturer instructions by an NWFACP Certified Installer, NWFA member, or equivalent.

 The National Wood Flooring Association would like to gratefully acknowledge assistance with information for these guidelines/ methods by the following: